 How to Clean a Shower Head, According to an Expert

-Your bathroom isn't finished until you tackle this overlooked spot.
+Your bathroom isn't clean until you tackle this overlooked spot.

-Method 1: Carson says if your shower head is removable, you can unscrew your shower head and place it into a bowl full of the cleaning solution.
+Once you've removed your shower head, place it into a bowl full of the cleaning solution.

-Method 2: If your shower head isn't removable, simply place the cleaning solution into a plastic bag and, using a rubber band, tie it around the shower head.
-If you choose to use this method, it's important to ensure the entire shower head is submerged in the vinegar solution.
+If your shower head is not removable, simply place the cleaning solution into a plastic bag and, using a rubber band, tie it around the shower head.
+If you use this method, it's important to ensure the entire shower head is submerged in the vinegar solution.

 After soaking is complete, start the shower and run hot water for several minutes to flush the shower head and get rid of any excess white vinegar and debris.
 If you clean your shower head regularly or if it's new, this may be the last step you need to do.

-If your shower head was pretty dirty before you tried soaking it in vinegar, you may need to add a bit of elbow grease before it's sparkly again.
-Grab a toothbrush, dip it in the cleaning solution, and scrub the shower head, taking care to get inside the tiny holes as much as possible.
+If your shower head was pretty dirty before you soaked it in vinegar, you may need to add a bit of elbow grease before it's sparkly again.
+Grab a toothbrush or sponge, dip it in the cleaning solution, and scrub the shower head, taking care to get inside the tiny holes as much as possible.